ahumphreys87/backbone.marionette/docs/marionette.abstractview.md

 you can define a `ui` hash that contains a mapping between the ui element's name and its jQuery selector.
 Afterwards you can simply access it via `this.getUI('elementName')`.
-See ItemView documentation for examples.
+See View documentation for examples.

 This functionality is provided via the `bindUIElements` method.
 Since View doesn't implement the render method, then if you directly extend from View you will need to invoke this method from your render method.
-In ItemView and CompositeView this is already taken care of.
+In View and CompositeView this is already taken care of.

 ## AbstractView.getUI